loo-kuhs/tiktok-video-downloader/README.md

 - [x] Add support for downloading multiple videos from txt file
 - [ ] Add support for downloading multiple videos from a given user
 - [ ] Refactor code to pure ESM package

+## Contributing

+Feel free to edit the code and submit a pull request.